 When filing an injury lawsuit, you will normally have to clearly demonstrate that the person who caused your injury was negligent in some way.
-Negligence is legally defined as carelessness that leads to injury.
-If the defendant is to be proven responsible for the injury, demonstrating negligence will be an important component of your case.
-A personal injury lawyer is highly experienced in demonstrating and proving negligence, which can in turn win the personal injury case for you.
+Negligence is when someone acts below the standard of care, or with careless intention.
+If the defendant is to be proven responsible for the injury, demonstrating negligence will be a necessary component of the claim or lawsuit.
+A personal injury lawyer is experienced in demonstrating and proving negligence, which is required to win a personal injury claim or lawsuit.

 The Requirements For Negligence Lawsuits